 USPS efforts to cut the nation’s mail processing network persists, but the union is fighting back.

-Many on Wall Street and in Congress are eager to dismantle the Postal Service so they can turn over the profitable pieces to their cronies in private industry.
-And they are willing to undermine universal service to the American people to make it happen.
+Privatizers on Wall Street and in Congress are eager to defund and dismantle the Postal Service so they can turn over the profitable pieces to their cronies in private industry, undermining universal service to the American people.

-The closure of post offices and shorter hours weaken service and threaten the future of our beloved national treasure.
-Across the country, the people are fighting back!
+Across the country, the people are fighting back against the closure of post offices and shorter hours of operation, which weaken service and threaten the future of our beloved national treasure.

 The USPS is well positioned to provide basic financial services to those whose needs are unmet by the traditional financial sector.